 Money is transmitted to Africa via wire transfer.
 The board is notified of the details of every wire that goes out.
 No one takes a salary–everyone who is connected with Remember the Poor volunteers their time.

-Both Pastor Experito and Cyrus are accountable to their own local boards (Experito to his board of elders at his church).
-Partner ministries are required to send receipts and/or accounting for all monies received.
+Pastor Experito is accountable to his board of elders at his church.
+Francis is accountable to the Remember the Poor Board.
+All partner ministries are required to send receipts and/or accounting for all monies received.